Best Applicant Tracking Systems (ATS) - July 2019

 We spend hundreds of hours researching the best B2B software so you don’t have to.
 We never take money from vendors during our research phase and rely heavily on practitioners and experts to help us recommend the right software.
 More than 90% of the vendors featured on our site have no commercial relationship with us.
 Read more

-Google is great at building software, and Google Hire has quickly gained thousands of customers with their ATS that even startups can afford given the per employee per month pricing model.
-We’ve heard a lot of great things about Google Hire even though the product is barely two years old.
-However, if you’re not using G Suite for the rest of your business, this isn’t the solution for you.
+Google is great at building software, and Google Hire has quickly gained thousands of customers with their ATS.
+We’ve heard a lot of great things about Google Hire, especially for companies using g-suite.

 Greenhouse has arguably the best ATS for the mid market, and is aggressively going after enterprise accounts.
 Their partner ecosystem, bolstered by best in category APIs, allow their customers to take advantage of third party applications with no upcharge.
 Nearly every HRTech vendor that integrates with the ATS starts with Greenhouse.
 Greenhouse is not cheap, and can seem expensive relative to more nascent, or outdated systems.
 But, this is a case of getting what you pay for.

 We’ve heard from quite a few practitioners that SmartRecruiters is great at taking feedback from their customers, and rapidly integrating that into the product.
 SmartRecruiters is a modern ATS that can be affordable even for companies with a smaller budget.
 It’s also a company thinking about more than ATS as they have a full talent attraction suite.